My list of things to do after installing Debian on the PC

 Install latest Firefox

 Debian comes with the ESR version of Firefox.
 To install the latest stable version of Firefox, I use a bash script which is hosted on my GitHub account.
-Here are the steps to clone the script and install Firefox.
+Download and run the script as executable.

 The script already links the firefox executable to /usr/bin/firefox-latest to make sure that it’s on the PATH.
 Execute the following command to also link it to /usr/bin/firefox: